 Avoiding Crowds at Plitvice Lakes National Park

 If you haven’t picked up on it already, our biggest tip for visiting Plitvice Lakes National Park is to arrive before the crowds!
-We rented a car and stayed at a bed and breakfast not far from Plitvice so we could ensure that we were among the first to enter the park.
+Again, we rented a car and stayed at Guesthouse Magdic Plitvice not far from Plitvice so we could ensure that we were among the first to enter the park.
 When we arrived, there was one other car in the parking lot and by the time we left (approximately 4 hours later), the parking lot was completely full of cars and buses.
 During our early September morning walk throughout the park, we encountered maybe 20 other visitors.
 We were able to stop on the boardwalks, set up our tripod, and capture some great images of the park, as you’ve seen throughout this post.
 The picture below is one we took as we were leaving the park, and as you can see, the boardwalks are now jam packed – a completely different experience than we had by arriving a few hours earlier in the day.
 Again, July and August are the absolute busiest months, so try to avoid this time, if possible.
 Another option to avoid the crowds is to join in on a 2-hour late night walking tour of Plitvice Lakes, though we’d probably only recommend this if you’ve already experienced the beauty of the park during daylight hours!

 >> Search great deals on accommodations / hotels near Plitvice Lakes <<